LeanderCS/flask-inputfilter/README.md

             validators=[
                 RegexValidator(
                     RegexEnum.POSTAL_CODE.value,
-                    'The email is not in the format of an email.'
+                    'The zipcode is not in the correct format.'
                 )
             ]
         )